Rules for the 2018 Buckeye Cup

 2. All players must wear a separate unique number within their team uniform set.

 Modification - Notes on the Laws of the Game:

 1. All matches will be played under international rules (FIFA) with the following exceptions:

-Division-Time Period - Game Ball Size provided by the tournament
+Division-Time Period - Game Ball to be provided by team listed as Home team.

 • U-9 & U-10 Boys & Girls-25 Minute Halves-# 4